-The standard error may be calculated using the SDR method using the replicate weights provided in the PUMS file.
+The standard error may be calculated using the successive difference replicate (SDR) method using the replicate weights provided in the PUMS file.
 SDR standard errors will often be more accurate than GVF standard errors, although they may be more inconvenient for some users to calculate.
 The advantage of using the SDR method is that a single formula is used to calculate the standard error of many types of estimates.

 Each PUMS housing unit and person record contains 80 PUMS replicate weights.
 These replicate weights are based on the ACS replicate weights adjusted for PUMS subsampling.
 For any estimate X, 80 replicate estimates are also computed using the replicate weights.
 For this discussion, we refer to X as the 'full sample estimate.'
-The first replicate estimate X_1 is computed using the first replicate weight, the second replicate estimate X_2 is computed using the second replicate weight, and so on.
+The first replicate estimate, $X_1$ , is computed using the first replicate weight, the second replicate estimate, $X_2$ , is computed using the second replicate weight, and so on.
 Each replicate estimate is computed using the replicate weights in the same way that the full sample estimate X is computed, as described in the Estimation section.

-NOTE: When programming the replicate weight standard errors, users will find the eighty replicate weights can be positive, zero or negative.
+NOTE: When programming the replicate weight standard errors, users will find the 80 replicate weights can be positive, zero or negative.
 The negative replicate weights are due to the addition of the Group Quarters (GQ) population to the full ACS weighting process.
 Within a weighting cell, GQ estimates were subtracted from population totals, sometimes resulting in negative values for the cell.
 The cells were collapsed in such a way as to prevent a final cell from being zero or negative for the full sample weights.
-The full sample weights are always one or more.
+The full sample weights always have a value of at least one.
 This restriction was not placed on the replicate weights since their only purpose is to represent the variability of the sample.
 PUMS replicate weights are based on ACS replicate weights so negative values may occur.
-Keep in mind that the replicate weights are only to be used to estimate standard errors with the formula provided in the PUMS accuracy document.
+Keep in mind that the replicate weights are only to be used to estimate standard errors.

-The standard error of X can be approximated after the replicate estimates X_1 through X{80} are computed.
-The standard error is estimated using the sum of squared differences between each replicate estimate X_r and the full sample estimate X. The standard error formula is:
+The standard error of X can be approximated after the replicate estimates $X_1$ through $X{80}$ are computed.
+The standard error is estimated using the sum of squared differences between each replicate estimate $X_r$ and the full sample estimate X. The standard error formula is:

-SE(X) = $$\sqrt{\frac{4}{80} \sum{r=1}^{80} (X_r - X)^2}$$
+$$SE(X) = \sqrt{\frac{4}{80} \sum{r=1}^{80} (X_r - X)^2}$$